Meeting Time: September 14, 2021 at 9:00am PDT

 • Default_avatar

-Privacy Please over 2 years ago
+Privacy Please about 3 years ago

 In answer to several board members’ expressed concern that if we rescind Chapter 22.18, we have to start all over on a new ordinance, and that it would allow for even more water hauling, hoop houses, and even more illegal grows, you are right, but only in the fact that as it currently stands, 10A.17 does allow unregulated water hauling, hoop houses, and other unfortunate negative impacts.
 Those impacts have been inherent since the original ordinance was first approved.
 However, not only is it possible to make changes to the 10A.17 ordinance, it is absolutely necessary in order to fix the mess this cannabis program has created since its inception, changes that the small, legacy growers, who have been waiting for years to legalize, understand and want.